 Helen received a divorce settlement which included a pension sharing order and a lump sum payment.
-Previously her husband had managed the finances for both of them and as a result Helen was worried about how she would manage the money to ensure it provided the income she required for the rest of her life.
-She also needed a new home for the pension and was unsure of when and how she could draw down an income.
+Previously her husband had managed the finances for them both, and she was worried about how she would manage the money and make sure that it provided the income for the rest of her life that she needed.
+She also needed a new home for the pension and wasn’t sure exactly when or how she could draw down an income.

-As the value of her assets was over £325,000 we also provided inheritance tax advice, the cashflow forecast indicated that she could make some gifts to help her son buy his first home and still have enough to support her lifestyle going forward.
+All of this was created on a single investment platform so that she could easily see how much her pension and investments were worth, and through our dedicated online client portal we provided 24/7 valuations.
+As the value of her assets was over £325,000 we also provided inheritance tax advice, and thanks to our cashflow forecast we were able to show Helen that she could make some gifts to help her son buy his first home and still have enough to support her lifestyle going forward.

-Throughout the process we continued to educate and inform Helen as to why we were recommending certain actions and as a result she now feels much more confident in dealing with her finances.
-Helen decided that she wanted ongoing support and agreed to sign up to our ongoing wealth management service.
-This meant her financial plan and investments were always in date and that we would continue to support her over the coming years.
+Throughout the process we made sure that Helen was kept fully informed, not just of what we were doing, but exactly why we were recommending certain actions, and as a result she now feels much, much more confident in dealing with her finances.
+Helen appreciated the peace-of-mind of knowing that she had ongoing support and signed-up to our ongoing wealth management service.
+This ensures that her financial plan and investments will always be in-date and that we can continue to support her over the coming years.